system76/tech-docs/src/models/oryp9/repairs.md

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
 2. Remove the three silver battery screws along the top of the battery.
-3. The battery is held in by three of the bottom panel screws and two additional screws, one of which is underneath the M.2 SSD.
-Remove the two final screws, highlighted red below.

 ![Battery screws](./img/battery.webp)

-4. Unplug the white connector (highlighted yellow above) connecting the battery to the motherboard.
+3. Unplug the white connector (highlighted yellow above) connecting the battery to the motherboard.
-5. Remove the battery, starting from the top edge with screw holes.
+4. Remove the battery, starting from the top edge with screw holes.
-6. When putting in the new battery, start with the plastic tabs along the bottom edge (opposite from the screw holes.)
+5. When putting in the new battery, start with the plastic tabs along the bottom edge (opposite from the screw holes.)
-5. When plugging in the new battery, the red wire on the connector goes on the left, and the black wire goes on the right.
+6. When plugging in the new battery, the red wire on the connector goes on the left, and the black wire goes on the right.

 ## Replacing the wireless card: